 Filing a lawsuit gives you the right to claim additional damages, including compensation for:

 - Past and upcoming medical expenses

 - 100% of your lost wages, income, and employment benefits

 - Property damage

 - Loss of consortium

-Our work accident lawyers will carefully evaluate your case to identify your damages.
+Our work accident attorney will carefully evaluate your case to identify what applies to your case.
 We’ll explore every option to maximize the amount of money you take home after an injury.
-Just give us a quick call today to learn more.

 Can I Recover Damages If I’m Responsible for Getting Hurt on the Job in Pennsylvania?

 Workers’ compensation is a no-fault system in Pennsylvania.
 In most cases, you can recover benefits even if you were responsible for your own injuries.
 You can read more about the benefits for injured workers here.